 Creation of the CRDCN Dataverse

 Before even talking about how to safely upload metadata pertaining to sensitive datasets, it is important to have an idea of how this would be done in the first place.
-The first step would be for the CRDCN to set up a Dataverse of their own within Borealis.
-This isn’t particularly difficult, but it would require discussions with the Borealis team as to where this Dataverse would be set up.
+The first step would be for the CRDCN to set up a Dataverse of their own within Borealis. it would require discussions with the Borealis team as to where this Dataverse would be set up.
 For instance, not all Dataverses are immediately visible on the main Borealis page; for the most part, only academic institutions are advertised on the main page.
 However, there are other repositories that are “hidden” (such as the Dataverse for Odesi, the Social Science data repository operated by Scholars Portal).